-Spark Gap Video GUI for ffmpeg
+Spark Gap Video Editor for ffmpeg

 The Zippy Clipper